-If you’ve been battling your weight for years – and losing – you’ve probably heard about diabetes and all the health issues it can cause.
-But what you may not know is that you can have prediabetes for many years before it becomes diabetes, and you might not know you even have it.
-But just because it’s prediabetes doesn’t mean that it’s a minor concern.
+If you’ve been battling your weight for years without success, you’ve probably heard about diabetes and all the health issues it can cause.
+But what you may not know is that you can have prediabetes for many years before it becomes diabetes, and this is not a minor concern.
 Prediabetes can start causing serious and irreversible damage to your cardiovascular system long before it officially becomes diabetes.
-To prevent these risks, it is important to eat SANE foods and nutraceuticals that promote proper insulin response, and that lower your setpoint weight so that you can safely and permanently lose weight.
+To prevent these risks, it is important to eat SANE foods and nutraceuticals that promote proper insulin response and that lower your setpoint weight so that you can safely and permanently lose weight.

 Obesity and type 2 diabetes are symptoms of the same metabolic disorder.
-Namely, both of them involve the body’s inability to use insulin properly.
+Namely, they both involve the body’s inability to use insulin properly.

-Though doctors and researchers long-understood the mechanism of type 2 diabetes and that it was a symptom of poor insulin usage (whether or not they understood it to be insulin resistance in the early years), they were not as quick in understanding insulin’s role in obesity.
+Though doctors and researchers long understood the mechanism of type 2 diabetes and that it was a symptom of poor insulin usage (whether or not they understood it to be insulin resistance in the early years), they were not as quick to understand insulin’s role in obesity.

-It wasn’t until 1988, that Gerald Reaven hypothesized that insulin resistance could be the causal link in all those symptoms.
-He called it, “syndrome x.)
+The term “metabolic syndrome” gained widespread usage in the 1970s, but it wasn’t until 1998 that American endocrinologist Gerald Reaven hypothesized that insulin resistance could be the causal link in all those symptoms.
+He called it “syndrome x” or “insulin-resistance syndrome.”

 The risk of doing nothing is too awful to contemplate.

-The Centers for Disease Control reports that around 84 million adults in the United States have pre-diabetes.
-That equates to one in three Americans having pre-diabetes.
-And 90 percent of those who have pre-diabetes don’t know they have it, according to the CDC.
+The Centers for Disease Control (CDC) reports that around 84 million (one in three) adults in the United States have prediabetes, and roughly 90 percent are unaware that they have this condition.

-If you don’t know you have pre-diabetes, that’s a big problem.
+If you don’t know you have prediabetes, that’s a big problem.
 Only by making diet and lifestyle changes can you prevent its progression to full-blown type 2 diabetes.
-Statistics show that without making necessary adjustments to diet and lifestyle, those with prediabetes will develop diabetes within 10 years.
+Statistics show that without making necessary adjustments to diet and lifestyle, those with prediabetes will likely develop diabetes within 10 years.

 Diabetes affects every major organ system in the body.
-The health effect of having diabetes can be terrible, and can include:
+As a result, the health complications of diabetes are varied and can include:

 - Cardiovascular disease